 Head inland for a small town treasure: Bluffton!
 Tour the quaint historic downtown located on Calhoun Street, take a stroll around the Bluffton Promenade, full of restaurants and small town flair, or sit and relax by the May River, where Bluffton’s celebrities are created: the May River Oysters!
 In Bluffton, be sure to check out the small boutiques, such as Gigi’s Boutique, and the many art galleries.
 Don’t forget to walk through town to find that “Bluffton State of Mind” (the town’s motto) and before leaving, visit the Church of the Cross, which sits just above the May River and watch a fantastic sunset from the river’s edge.

 Distance from HHI: 33 miles southwest | 45-minute drive

 Take a ride to the other side—of the border, that is.
 Passing over the Talmadge Bridge brings you a bird’s eye view of the small city that sits on the river and gives a glimpse of what’s in store!
 Savannah has everything you could need: shopping on Broughton Street, bars on River Street, green shaded squares on nearly every corner and culture throughout.
-With its sunny hues and historical markings, Savannah is best for slow walking (many would say with a to-go cup in hand thanks to the open-container policy downtown).
+With its sunny hues and historical markings, Savannah is best for slow walking.
+Many walk with a to-go cup in hand thanks to the open-container policy downtown.
 Take in the well-kept mansions in the Historic District or walk the famed River Street for the feel of the city.
 Don’t forget a trip to Forsyth Park where the live oaks, green grasses and Forsyth Fountain are sure to leave a lasting impression!